Anjuk1989/Hand-Gesture-Calculator-with-Audio-Feedback/README.md

 - 🧠 Stable gesture detection using **buffering and cooldown logic**
 - 🔢 Supports digits, arithmetic operations, undo & evaluation
 - 🗣️ Speaks input and result using **pyttsx3**
-- 🖥️ Display of expression and result using OpenCV overlays
+- 🖥️ Displays input expression and result on screen using OpenCV

 ---